tarikfayad/FTGooglePlacesAPI/README.md

  - Make sure your changes didn't cause any trouble using included example project, unit tests and if appropriate, implement unit tests and example code for your newly added functionality

 ##Version history

-#### 1.1
- - Implemented deprecations for usage of `id` and `reference` properties as these has been deprecated by Google as of June 24, 2014.
-See [Deprecation notice in documentation](https://developers.google.com/places/documentation/details#deprecation) for more info.

 #### 1.0
  - First official public release